-The area to be coated should be primed as per the specification and in accordance with the primer technical data sheet.
-All areas itemised in Section 6.7 are to receive a stripe coat.
-The stripe coat should be applied within the overcoating intervals specified in the relevant product data sheet.
+All areas itemised in Section 6.8 are to receive a stripe coat.
+Stripe coats may be applied using a wet-on-wet spray/brush-in technique and in alignment with the overcoating intervals specified in the relevant product data sheet.
 Unless advised otherwise, all areas are to receive the full lining scheme to the specified dry film thickness as specified by International Protective Coatings.